 About this Document¶

-This document is for users of a D-Wave™ quantum computer system who want to understand how their use of the system is timed, which bears on how their use of the system will be accounted.
+This document is for users of D-Wave™ solvers who want to understand how their use of the system is timed, which bears on accounting.

-This document describes the computation process, focusing on system timing, on D-Wave quantum computers.
-It explains the overall time that is allocated to a quantum machine instruction (QMI), describes how use of the quantum processing unit (QPU) is timed within that period, gives context for how timing can vary, and describes the timing-related fields in the Solver API (SAPI), both for user control and measurement.
+This document describes the computation process of D-Wave quantum computers, focusing on system timing.
+It explains the overall time that is allocated to a quantum machine instruction (QMI), describes how use of the quantum processing unit (QPU) is timed within that period, gives context for how timing can vary.

 This document uses the following terms:

 - Hybrid solvers: Quantum-classical hybrid solvers implement state-of-the-art classical algorithms together with intelligent allocation of the QPU to parts of the problem where it benefits most.

 - Quantum processing unit (QPU): Quantum computational element within a D-Wave system.

 - Quantum machine instruction (QMI): Set of information that is sent to the QPU, including the Ising model or QUBO parameters and annealing-cycle parameters.